oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 ### Usage of registered JWT Claims

-The following are non-selectively disclosable registered JWT claims that SD-JWT-VCs contain for specific purposes:
+The following are non-selectively disclosable registered JWT claims that VC-SD-JWTs contain for specific purposes:

 * `iss`
     * REQUIRED.
 The issuer of the Verifiable Credential.
 The value of `iss` MUST be a URI.
 See [JWT] for more information.
 * `iat`
     * REQUIRED.
 The time of issuance of the Verifiable Credential.
 * `nbf`
     * REQUIRED.
-The time before which the SD-JWT-VC MUST NOT be accepted before validating.
+The time before which the VC-SD-JWT MUST NOT be accepted before validating.
 * `exp`
     * REQUIRED.
 The expiry time of the Verifiable Credential after which the proof of the Verifiable Credential is no longer valid.
 * `cnf`
     * OPTIONAL.
 The confirmation method can be used to verify the Holder Binding JWT of the disclosed SD-JWT.
 * `type`
     * REQUIRED.
 The type or types of the Verifiable Credential.
 In the general case, the `type` value is an array of case-sensitive strings, each containing a `StringOrURI` value.
 In the special case when the SD-JWT has one credential type, the `type` value MAY be a single case-sensitive string containing a `StringOrURI` value.
 * `status`
     * OPTIONAL.
 The information on how to read the status of the Verifiable Credential.

-The following are selectively disclosable registered JWT claims that SD-JWT-VCs contain for specific purposes:
+The following are selectively disclosable registered JWT claims that VC-SD-JWTs contain for specific purposes:

 * `sub`
     * OPTIONAL.
 The identifier of the subject of the Verifiable Credential.
 The value of `sub` MUST be a URI.
 Issuer MAY use it to provide subject’s identifier assigned and maintained by the Issuer.
 There is no requirement for a binding to exist between `sub` and `cnf` claims.

 # Validation Rules and Processing

-A verifier MUST validate an SD-JWT-VC as follows:
+A verifier MUST validate an VC-SD-JWT as follows:

  1. REQUIRED.
-Verify the SD-JWT-VC as defined in Section 6.2 of (TBD: see oauth-selective-disclosure-jwt).
-For the verification, the `iss` claim in the SD-JWT-VC MAY be used to retrieve the public key from the JWT Issuer Metadata configuration (as defined in {#jwt-issuer-metadata}) of the SD-JWT-VC issuer.
+Verify the VC-JWT-VC as defined in Section 6.2 of (TBD: see oauth-selective-disclosure-jwt).
+For the verification, the `iss` claim in the VC-SD-JWT MAY be used to retrieve the public key from the JWT Issuer Metadata configuration (as defined in {#jwt-issuer-metadata}) of the VC-SD-JWT issuer.
 A verifier MAY use alternative methods to obtain the public key to verify the signature of the SD-JWT.
  1. OPTIONAL.
-If `status` is present in the verified payload of the SD-JWT-VC, the status of the SD-JWT-VC SHOULD be checked.
-It depends on the verifier policy to reject or accept an SD-JWT-VC based on the status of the Verifiable Credential.
+If `status` is present in the verified payload of the VC-SD-JWT, the status of the VC-SD-JWT SHOULD be checked.
+It depends on the verifier policy to reject or accept an VC-SD-JWT based on the status of the Verifiable Credential.

 Additional validation rules MAY apply, but their use is out of the scope of this specification.

 ## JWT Issuer Metadata {#jwt-issuer-metadata}

 This specification defines the JWT Issuer Metadata to retrieve the JWT Issuer Metadata configuration of the JWT Issuer of the JWT.
 The JWT Issuer is identified by the `iss` claim in the JWT.
 Use of the JWT Issuer Metadata is OPTIONAL.

 JWT Issuers publishing JWT Issuer Metadata MUST make a JWT Issuer Metadata configuration available at the path formed by concatenating the string `/.well-known/jwt-issuer` to the `iss` claim value in the JWT.
 The `iss` MUST be a case-sensitive URL using the HTTPS scheme that contains scheme, host and, optionally, port number and path components, but no query or fragment components.

 The JWT Issuer Metadata configuration MUST be a JSON document compliant with this specification and MUST be returned using the `application/json` content type.

 This specification defines the following JWT Issuer Metadata parameters:

 * `jwks_uri`
     * OPTIONAL.
 URL string referencing the JWT Issuer's JSON Web Key (JWK) Set [@RFC7517] document which contains the JWT Issuer's public keys.
 The value of this field MUST point to a valid JWK Set document.
 Use of this parameter is RECOMMENDED, as it allows for easy key rotation.
 * `jwks`
     * OPTIONAL.
 JWT Issuer's JSON Web Key Set [RFC7517] document value, which contains the JWT Issuer's public keys.
 The value of this field MUST be a JSON object containing a valid JWK Set.
 This parameter is intended to be used by JWT Issuer that cannot use the `jwks_uri` parameter.

 JWT Issuer Metadata MUST include either `jwks_uri` or `jwks` in their JWT Issuer Metadata, but not both.

 It is RECOMMENDED that the JWT contains a `kid` JWT header parameter that can be used to lookup the public key in the JWK Set included by value or referenced in the JWT Issuer Metadata.

 The following is a non-normative example of a JWT Issuer Metadata including `jwks`:

 ```
 {